Presentation of the programmes

 Eva de la Gardie

 The Eva de la Gardie programme is the result of the collaboration between the Institut français de Suède and the Swedish Institute in Paris.
-It corresponds to a one-month stay in Paris, in November.
-It is intended for researchers with a PhD established in a Swedish Institution (e.g. university, research laboratory, etc).
+It corresponds to a one-month stay at the Swedish Institute in Paris in the Fall, including funding for living expenses.
+It is intended for doctoral graduates currently pursuing research in a Swedish institution (university, research institute…).

 Sophie Germain

 The Sophie Germain programme is the result of a collaboration between the Institut français de Suède and the Swedish House of the Cité Internationale Universitaire de Paris (CIUP).
-It corresponds to a one-month stay in Paris, in June.
-It is intended for researchers with a PhD established in a Swedish institution (e.g. university, research laboratory, etc.).
+It corresponds to a one-month stay at the Svenska Studentenhemmet in Paris in the Summer, inclunding funding for living expenses.
+It is intended for doctoral graduates currently pursuing research in a Swedish institution (university, research institute…).

 France Excellence Research